djm89uk/djm89uk.github.io/picogym_f.md

 Loading QSSTV, we ensure the program is receiving from our active audio interface.
 In QSSTV we can set Auto Slant on and set the mode to Auto.

-Playing the wav file will show a waterfall of the audio and decode the SSTV image:
+Playing the wav file will show a waterfall of the audio and decode the SSTV image using Scottie 1:

 <details>